strauss/maze/README.md

 The first version was not thread-safe but still performed pretty well.
 In 2024, I redesigned it to be very thread-safe and added more tweaks to it.

-The final tweak ultimately created my best bot (yet).
+The final tweak ultimately created "mindripper", my best bot (yet).

 "underdog" is already migrated to the new client and has been ported to Kotlin and now uses coroutines.
 I hope he is still thread-safe :-)